 After getting into a car accident, one of the first steps you should take is to seek medical attention to be assessed for accident-related injuries.

-Another reason is to comply with auto insurance requirements, which may state that policyholders have a limited amount of time to go see a doctor after an accident in order to receive personal injury protection (PIP) coverage.
+Another reason is to comply with Florida auto insurance requirements, which may state that policyholders have a limited amount of time to go see a doctor after an accident in order to receive personal injury protection (PIP) coverage.
 This is known as a statute of limitations.

 Why You Should See A Doctor Right Away